 10 Free Natural Attractions in Rotorua© NZPocketGuide.com

 Bubbling Mud, Mysterious Forests, Colourful Lakes, Hot Pools… It’s All Here Within Reach of Rotorua!

 Let’s say it: Rotorua rocks!
 The place is a buzzing epicentre for travellers.
-Whether you’re ticking off activities from the bucket list, like a Maori show or visiting a geothermal park, or a working holidaymaker looking for a great place to work and experience the true Kiwi lifestyle, you’ll probably need some free stuff to do at some point.
-In fact, some of Rotorua‘s best experiences are for free thanks to the kindness of nature.
+Whether you’re ticking off activities from the bucket list, such as a Māori show or visiting a geothermal park, or a working holidaymaker looking for a great place to work and experience the true Kiwi lifestyle, you’ll probably need some free stuff to do at some point.
+In fact, some of Rotorua’s best experiences are for free thanks to the kindness of nature.
+Let’s take a look at some of the best, yet still free, natural attractions in Rotorua!

-Maunga Kakaramea, also known as “mountain of coloured earth” or Rainbow Mountain, is easily accessed by a 3km (1.9-mile) walk.
-It passes in front of many typical Rotorua features such as steam rising from the ground and crater lakes.
-The view from the summit is a perfect picture opportunity too if you take the 1-hour one-way track.
+Maunga Kākaramea, also known as the “mountain of coloured earth” or “Rainbow Mountain”, is easily explored across two walking trails.
+The trails pass in front of many typical Rotorua features such as steam rising from the ground and crater lakes.
+The view from the summit is a perfect picture opportunity too.
+Learn more about the walks here in the 20 Best Walks in Rotorua.

-2. Redwood Forest
+2. Whakarewarewa Forest (Redwood Forest)

+10 Free Natural Attractions in Rotorua© NZPocketGuide.com